-- (b) Starting in 2006, the Corporation has collected funds through radio billings from radio member agencies to be set aside for future radio related expenditures.
+- (a) The Corporation has received annual payments through user equipment billings from radio member agencies starting in 2007 for future user equipment purchases for specific user agencies.
+The funds collected are recorded as other liabilities until they are spent on behalf the user agencies.
+In 2024, nil (2023 - nil) was repaid to user agencies, and \$48,490 (2023 - \$112,882) was drawn down for user equipment purchases on behalf of member agencies.
+Interest is not earned on this balance. - (b) Starting in 2006, the Corporation has collected funds through radio billings from radio member agencies to be set aside for future radio related expenditures.
 The funds collected are recorded as other liabilities until they are spent.
-In 2023, nil (2022 nil) was collected through billings, \$1,000,080 (2022 \$2,049,319) was authorized to be expended from the funds and was spent, and \$60,989 (2022 \$33,624) of interest was earned by and allocated to the liability, calculated based on the average bank interest rate during the year.
-In 2023, \$860,919 (net of interest) was repaid to the Radio fund from the NG911 Provincial grant for related expenses incurred by the Corporation. - (c) The Corporation has received funds from HealthLink BC ("HLBC"), for future expenditures.
+In 2024, nil (2023 nil) was collected through billings, \$1,034,989 (2023 \$1,000,080) was authorized to be expended from the funds and was spent, and \$45,685 (2023 \$60,989) of interest was earned by and allocated to the liability, calculated based on the average bank interest rate during the year.
+In 2024, \$3,905,093 of 2023 and 2024 radio surpluses was allocated to the Radio Reserve.
+In 2024, nil (2023 \$860,919), net of interest was repaid to the Radio fund from the NG911 Provincial grant for related expenses incurred by the Corporation. - (c) The Corporation has received funds from HealthLink BC ("HLBC"), for future expenditures.
 These amounts are recorded as other liabilities until the funds are spent.
 There is no interest earned on this balance. - (d) The Corporation has collected annual payments starting in 2011 through Fire RMS and Fire CAD billings from Fire RMS and Fire CAD member agencies for future capital use.
 The funds collected are recorded as other liabilities until they are spent.
-In 2023, \$737,417 (2022 \$680,287) was collected through billings and \$269,489 (2022 \$13,840) was drawn down for approved RMS/CAD lifecycle replacement project.
-Interest is not earned on this balance. - (e) The Corporation and BCEHS are in the process of finalizing a Master Service Agreement for the delivery of NG911 services and other related services.
-These amounts are recorded as other liabilities as the related expenses been incurred by the Corporation in order to fulfill its obligations to BCEHS. - (f) The Corporation received funding from the Province of British Columbia and contracted partners HLBC, BCEHS, RCMP and Surrey Police Service for participating in Public Safety Broadband Network trials and to create a strategic roadmap for implementing NG911 service in British Columbia.
+In 2024, \$661,722 (2023 \$737,417) was collected through billings and \$361,681 (2023 \$269,489) was drawn down for approved RMS/CAD lifecycle replacement project.
+Interest is not earned on this balance. - (e) The Corporation has received payment from BCEHS for the delivery of NG911 services and other related services.
+These amounts are recorded as other liabilities until the related expenditures have been incurred by the Corporation in order to fulfill its obligations to BCEHS. - (f) The Corporation received funding from the Province of British Columbia and contracted partners HLBC, BCEHS, RCMP and Surrey Police Service for participating in Public Safety Broadband Network trials and to create a strategic roadmap for implementing NG911 service in British Columbia.
 The fund received are recorded as other liabilities until the funds are spent.
-During 2023, \$279,789 was replenished from provincial grant to the contracted partners for their 2022 shared portion.
+During 2024, nil (2023 - \$279,789) was replenished from provincial grant to the contracted partners for their shared portion.

-12. Deferred contributions - NG911:
+11. Deferred contributions - NG911: